 In 2012, Tatu led a revival of the Sidekicks name, helping to launch a club in the Professional Arena Soccer League.
 Tatu coaches the new Sidekicks, who play at the Allen Event Center in the suburbs of Dallas.

-Goalkeeper Antonio Cortes (1997) was short to death in his office in Puebla, Mexico on New Year’s Eve, 2001.
+Goalkeeper Antonio Cortes (1997) was shot to death in his office in Puebla, Mexico on New Year’s Eve, 2001.
 According to Alan Balthrop of the Dallas Sidekicks Historical Archive, his murdered has never been apprehended.

 Forward Kyle Owen died in car accident on April 11, 2003 at age 29.